urbantrout/docs/en/directory-structure.md

 #### `web/`

 This directory represents your web root.
+(This can be renamed if needed.)

 #### `.env`